-Ivan and Sergey Berezutskiy — identical twins — opened Twins Garden on Strastnoy Boulevard in 2017 and turned it into the most ambitious restaurant Russia has produced.
-The hook is the farm: most of the produce arrives from the brothers’ own land outside Moscow, often picked that morning, and the kitchen ferments it into vegetable and mushroom “wines” made nowhere else.
-Two tasting menus run the room — Rediscover Russia and the vegetable-led Garden menu — backed by a cellar of more than a thousand labels, the largest wine list in the country.
+Ivan and Sergey Berezutskiy are identical twins.
+They opened Twins Garden on Strastnoy Boulevard in 2017, and it is the most ambitious restaurant Russia has produced.
+The hook is the farm.
+Up to 70 percent of the produce comes from the brothers' own land outside Moscow, often picked that morning, and the kitchen ferments it into vegetable and mushroom "wines" made nowhere else.
+Two tasting menus run the room — Rediscover Russia and the vegetable-led Garden menu — behind a cellar of more than a thousand labels, the largest in the country.

 The Kitchen

-Ivan and Sergey Berezutskiy trained across Europe before opening Twins Garden in 2017 as a working laboratory: an open kitchen, a traditional Russian oven, a fermentation room and, behind glass, a research lab with a mushroom wall.
-The signature is a salad of dozens of vegetables and leaves brought in from the farm that morning, a dish that reads as a manifesto for the whole project — vegetables treated with the care most kitchens reserve for meat.
+The brothers trained across Europe before they built Twins Garden as a working laboratory: an open kitchen, a Russian oven, a fermentation room, and behind glass a research lab with a mushroom wall.
+The signature is a salad of dozens of vegetables and leaves cut from the farm that morning.
+It is the whole project in one plate — produce treated with the care most kitchens save for meat.

-The Garden tasting menu is the one to take: it moves the table through the wine room, the lab and the kitchen for different courses, paired where you want it with the house vegetable and mushroom wines the brothers invented.
-The Twins Signature tasting starts at roughly ₽8,000 per person before pairings.
-The accolades are real and dated: a place on the World’s 50 Best Restaurants list (No. 30 in 2021), and two Michelin stars plus a Green Star in the 2021 Moscow guide before Michelin discontinued its Russia coverage.
-The kitchen the twins built continues to run the two-menu program at 8/1 Strastnoy Boulevard.
+Take the Garden menu.
+It walks the table through the wine room, the lab and the kitchen for different courses, paired if you want with the house vegetable and mushroom wines the twins invented.
+The tasting starts around ₽8,000 a head before pairings.
+The credentials are dated and real: World's 50 Best Restaurants, entered at No. 19 in 2019 and No. 30 in 2021, plus two Michelin stars and a Green Star in the 2021 Moscow guide before Michelin dropped its Russia coverage.
+The kitchen still runs the two-menu programme at 8/1 Strastnoy Boulevard.

 The Room

-Twins Garden spreads across a large, light-filled space on the Boulevard Ring: high ceilings, an open kitchen as the focal point, and a glassed laboratory you can see into from the floor.
-Lighting is bright and modern rather than candlelit, the sound level a steady hum that lifts when the dining room fills, and tables are generously spaced — reservations are held for three hours, so no one rushes you out.
-Dress is smart; this is a destination room, not a neighbourhood spot.
-Ask to walk the wine cellar, which holds over a thousand labels.
+The space is large and light, high on the Boulevard Ring: tall ceilings, the open kitchen as the focal point, the glassed lab visible from the floor.
+The light is bright and modern, not candlelit.
+The sound is a steady hum that climbs as the room fills.
+Tables are generously spaced, and reservations are held for three hours, so nobody moves you on.
+Dress is smart.
+Ask to walk the cellar.

 Best for Impressing Clients

-Book Twins Garden to impress a client because it gives you a story no other Moscow table can: a restaurant with its own farm, its own fermentation research and wines that exist nowhere else, all explained as the menu walks you through the lab and cellar.
-The three-hour reservation leaves room for a real conversation, the generous table spacing keeps it private, and the World’s 50 Best pedigree signals you did your homework.
-Take the Garden menu for the most distinctive version, and request the cellar walk to open the evening.
+Book Twins Garden to impress a client for three reasons: it tells a story no other Moscow table can — a restaurant with its own farm, its own fermentation lab, and wines that exist nowhere else — the three-hour booking leaves room to actually talk, and the generous spacing keeps it private.
+The World's 50 Best and two-star pedigree signals you did the homework.
+Take the Garden menu and open with the cellar walk.
+More in our Moscow dining guide.

 Not for

-Not for a quick dinner or a cards-only traveller — the tasting runs three hours, and foreign Visa and Mastercard no longer work in Russia, so plan payment ahead.
+Not for a quick dinner or a cards-only traveller.
+The tasting runs three hours, and foreign Visa and Mastercard have not worked in Russia since 2022, so arrange a local payment method or cash before you go.